 As far as I know, I don’t have any cancer, but I’m waiting for my pap smear results and having my mammogram in August, so I can’t say for sure that I’m cancer-free.
 I’m surrounded by friends with cancer right now.
 Nobody can be smug about this stuff.

 I’m still working on this project and when/if I get the numbers, I will share them here.
-Meanwhile, if you’d like to know more about female cancers, here are some sites to check out: National Cancer Institute, Cancer Answers, American Cancer Society, and the World Oncology Network.
+Meanwhile, if you’d like to know more about female cancers, here are some sites to check out: National Cancer Institute, American Cancer Society, and the World Oncology Network.

 If you have information on this subject or know someone good to interview, please let me know.